All Episodes

 Yes, sir.

-The big beautiful bill.
+The big, beautiful bill.

 Yes, sir.

-And I think the president has uh an option he can use to continue cutting wherever he wants by using rescission packages.
+And I think the president has an option he can use to continue cutting wherever he wants by using rescission packages.

-And that would align with the doge cuts that have been discussed for the last several months.
+And that would align with the Doge cuts that have been discussed for the last several months.

 And the other item I wanted to touch on was the bunker buster.

-They wanted to try and make the case that 14 bunker buster bombs, 30,000 pound bombs that all hit their target, uh their GPS guided bombs, just pinpoint accuracy, and 30 tomahawk missiles fired from submarines 400 miles away, all hitting their target, and they want to turn that into some somehow turn that into a failure.
+They want to try and make the case that 14 bunker buster bombs, 30,000-pound bombs that all hit their target, their GPS guided bombs, just pinpoint accuracy, and 30 Tomahawk missiles fired from submarines 400 miles away, all hitting their target.

 I mean, that's how sick the left has become.

-It's a it's a party of extremists.
+It's a party of extremists.

 Now they want to vote for the biggest tax increase in history.

-They won't stand up for working men and women in the service industry, no tax on tips or other working men and women that you know, no tax on overtime.
+They won't stand up for working men and women in the service industry, no tax on tips or other working men and women that, you know, no tax on overtime.

 Unbelievable.

-No, the America could succeed.
+No, America to succeed.

-They did not, it could not have been more successful than what they did, and it took a lot of guts, a lot of heroism, and a lot of courage, and it was an extraordinarily dangerous mission.
+And it took a lot of guts, a lot of heroism, and a lot of courage.

-Come on up with Mark Simone and more straight ahead.
+Come on up with Mark Simone and more.

-Hannity watch keeping an eye on Chuck and Nancy and their minions.
+Keeping an eye on Chuck and Nancy and their minions.

 Sean Hannity.

-Back to our busy phones.
+All right, back to our busy phones.

 Jay in New Jersey.